mwbowers/mwbowers.github.io/reference/datagate-client/source-profile-class.md

 **AdgConnection's**

-[ SourceProfile](adg-connection-class-source-profile-property.html) property is set by it's constructor in one of two ways.
+[ SourceProfile](adg-connection-class-source-profile-property.html) property is set by it is constructor in one of two ways.
 A valid **SourceProfile** object can be passed as a reference in the **AdgConnection** [constructor](adg-connection-constructors-main.html).
 Alternately, **AdgConnection** can be constructed with a valid database name string, in which case a **SourceProfile** object is created to import the registered database name information.
 Thus, the application programmer can use **SourceProfile** to directly manipulate database connection information or to interface with registered database names.

 **SourceProfile** can be constructed in one of the following three ways: